monotonous/database-manager/README.md

  Found under File -> Export -> Shipped Orders
  The file contains the order id, contact name, date ordered and the date shipped.
  Writes all shipped orders to a file called completed.xlsx

+Borrows A2DataSet from CS280 to use as a example database